Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both fake clues clearly point towards the wrong answers.
-One points to a 'song' with mention of instruments and dancing, while the other refers to 'movie' with actors performing on stage.
-They avoid any mention of books.
+The fake clues are perfect.
+They convincingly and directly point to the incorrect choices ('song' and 'film') respectively, with no connection to the correct answer 'book'.
+They would effectively misdirect players.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices